mdeniz/marcus_bikes/README.md

 ## Solution

+I created the app for the coding exercise, but bear in mind that not all the features are implemented fully.
+The store is pretty functional but you will find that some parts just don't work :D.

 ### Stack

-The first choice I made was to select [Ruby](https://www.ruby-lang.org) language and leverage of the [Ruby on Rails](https://rubyonrails.org/) framework as I have more experience with to build this project.
+The first choice I made was to select [Ruby](https://www.ruby-lang.org) language and leverage the [Ruby on Rails](https://rubyonrails.org/) framework as I have more experience with building this kind of projects.

-As this is only a coding exercise I decided to use [SQLite](https://www.sqlite.org) as SQL database.
-In a more real example I would choose PostgreSQL.
+As this is only a coding exercise I decided to use [SQLite](https://www.sqlite.org) as the SQL database.
+In a more real example, I would choose PostgreSQL most probably.

 This code repository is [git](https://git-scm.com/) based and you can find it in [github.com/mdeniz/marcus_bikes](https://github.com/mdeniz/marcus_bikes).

-More concrete, I used [RSpec](https://rspec.info/) as testing framework, [TailwindCSS](https://tailwindcss.com/) as CSS styles framework and Hotwire for the interactivity (using [Turbo Frames, Turbo Streams](https://turbo.hotwired.dev) and [StimulusJS](https://stimulus.hotwired.dev/) for javascript interactions.
+More concretely, I used [RSpec](https://rspec.info/) as the testing framework, [TailwindCSS](https://tailwindcss.com/) as the CSS styles framework and Hotwire for the interactivity (using [Turbo Frames, Turbo Streams](https://turbo.hotwired.dev) and, [StimulusJS](https://stimulus.hotwired.dev/) for javascript interactions.

 ### Data model